Best Medicines For Dry, Chesty and Persistent Coughs

-Coughs can happen for lots of reasons, from allergies to colds, and they come in all sorts of forms - from those dry, tickly ones to the ones that bring up mucus.
+“Not only can coughs can happen for lots of reasons, from allergies to colds and flu, they come in all sorts of forms,from dry and tickly to chesty and full of mucus.

 A dry cough is a cough that doesn't produce any mucus or phlegm.
 It's often characterised by a tickling sensation in the throat or chest and can be caused by various factors such as irritation from smoke, allergies, or viral infections like the common cold or flu.

-For a dry cough, you can try over-the-counter remedies like cough suppressants containing dextromethorphan (DM), including Robitussin Dry Cough Medicine to help you get through the day, and Benylin Dry Cough Night Syrup to ease those night time coughs.
+For a dry cough, you can try over-the-counter remedies like cough suppressants containing glycerol to sooth your throat, or cough suppressants like dextromethorphan.
+These include Robitussin Dry Cough Medicine to help you get through the day, and Benylin Dry Cough Night Syrup to ease those night-time tickles.

 Cough suppressants aren't usually the best choice for chesty coughs.
 Remember, if your cough sticks around or comes with a fever or breathing problems, it's time to see your GP for the right advice and treatment.